migueldelafuente1/diseaseSIRModel/README.md

 (11075 if we do not round).
 As you see, we cannot naively assume estimations if these rates vary on time (It might needs a cumulative sum), but these rates gives an idea of its effect in the spread of the disease and the relation between two of them.
 The exact count  actually comes from a variation from the first rate and the second (in the mid way), which coincides with the activation of the cautionary actions of the government.

 The fits can be run over all data making a local fit over a narrow window of days.
-In that case, we achieve a first approximation of the evolution of the rates, but its **very sensitive to the window range** and error is not given:
+In that case, we achieve a first approximation of the evolution of the rates, but its **very sensitive to the window range** and the statistical deviations are not given:

 <img src="images/EvolutionOfRatesWindow1.png" width="700" />

 <img src="images/EvolutionOfRatesWindow2.png" width="700" />

-### worldometers scraper.
+# Loading data with worldometers scraper. <a name="scraper"></a>

 Refresh data manually is tedious, so there is a _scraper bot_ (`dataWebLoader`) that loads the web page for any available country in the web automatically.
 The values could also be saved and reloaded if you have download the data for that day.